Covid 19 coronavirus: Heather du Plessis-Allan - I no longer trust Government to keep virus out

 Because, by the way, if some of these people get sick just before leaving the hotel and coming into the community, their day 12 tests may not necessarily pick up the Covid which takes 5-6 days to incubate.

-Do we want to go through the list of things this government has told were happening but weren't?
+Do we want to go through the list of things this Government has said were happening but weren't?
 Because it's long.

 It starts with the time we were promised the police were checking on all returning Kiwis isolating when at home, and they weren't checking.
 It includes us being told everyone coming out of managed isolation were being tested first when they weren't.
-And it goes up to us being told all border workers were besting tested when they weren't.
+And it goes up to us being told all border workers were being tested when they weren't.

 Our plan to keep Covid out of the country looks good on paper, but unless it's actually being done, it's not worth the paper it's written on.
 Covid will slip through if you don't do what you say you're going to do.

 Goodness only knows what the Prime Minister plans to announce to reassure us over this one.
-She's already used the 500 defence force card, the Heather Simpson and Brian Roche card, and the 'I promise we'll do it this time' card.
+She's already used the 500 Defence Force card, the Heather Simpson and Brian Roche card, and the 'I promise we'll do it this time' card.

 Are there any other cards left?

 In fact, you know what?
 She shouldn't even bother, because it doesn't really matter what she announces to try to fix this, again.
-I don't believe a word of what she and her government now say about their Covid response.
+I don't believe a word of what she and her Government now say about their Covid response.

 I now do not trust them to keep Covid out of this country anymore.